Chalk cliffs along the coast of Falaise in the north of France

 Étretat is a series of chalk cliffs in France.
 Erosion has created three natural arches, which can be viewed from both sides.
-The light falls differently at any time of the day, so you can make many different pictures here.
+The light falls differently at any time of the day, perfect for photos.

 Most famous is the cave in the rocks on the coast.
 This can be reached on foot at low tide.
 In this part, you can enjoy a walk between the cliffs that have been created by erosion.

 The Chapel of Notre Dame de la Garde is a special chapel near Étretat.
 It lies along the coast with a good view of the cliffs.
-You can easily walk to the church and have a rest there.
+You can easily walk to the church and have a rest.
 Be aware, it can get busy.

 Locals can tell you the story of the Swedish fisherman.
 In 1792, he was the only crew member who survived a storm.
 The fishing boat ran aground and the rest of the crew did not survive.